 - Transferring/Mobility – getting in or out of bed, or a chair

-As you can see, the six ADLs are routine daily activities that any person should be able to perform without assistance.
+As you can see, these ADLs are routine daily activities that a healthy person should be able to perform without assistance.
 Being able to perform ADLs is a good indication that you are capable of independent living, and that is why they are used to determine eligibility.

-There are a variety of different policies and payment methods.
+There are a variety of different policies and benefits.
 LTC insurance typically provides a per diem amount to cover the costs of care needed to assist you with these activities of daily living.
-Most, but not all, LTC policies have a 30- to 90-day waiting or elimination period before benefits start.
-It is essential that you understand the fine print because each insurer’s LTC policy is different and each contain specific language that spell out the terms and conditions of the insurance.
+Most, but not all, LTC policies have a 30 to 90 day waiting or elimination period before benefits start.
+It is essential that you understand the fine print of your policy because each insurer’s LTC policy is different and each contain specific language that spell out the terms and conditions of the insurance and qualifying for benefits.

-For this reason, getting the advice of an insurance lawyer as early in the claim filing process as possible is the best practice.
-Donahue & Horrow LLP not only understands the detail and nuanced language within the LTC policies, we have experience collecting key data and information to mount a successful challenge to any claim denial.
+For this reason, obtaining the advice of an insurance lawyer early in the claim filing process as possible is the best practice.
+Donahue & Horrow LLP not only understands the detail and nuanced language within the LTC policies, we have experience in collecting key data and information to mount a successful challenge to any claim denial.
 Our track record of success speaks for itself.

 Compelling Ancillary Benefits of Long-term Care Insurance Policies

 Many of the benefits of owning a LTC policy extend beyond the policy itself to things like the well-being of family members who otherwise might be responsible for your primary care.
 Some of these ancillary benefits include: